kernsuite/packaging/README.md

 # packaging

 This is the packaging repository for the KERN suite.

-If you want to get a piece of radio astronomy packaged up or updated please open an issue in the issue tracker:
+If you are missing a package or are experiencing problems open a issue:

 https://github.com/kernsuite/packaging/issues